 (Strasburger and Elfving)

 They further found that one of these nuclei originally lies in a small cell cut off at the periphery of the pollen grain but later becomes free by a dissolution of the partition wall.
-Elfving also germinated pollen grains in artificial media, and when this was unsuccessful, he made preparations of pollen tubes from dissected styles.
+Elfving also tried to germinate pollen grains in artificial media, and when this was unsuccessful, he made preparations of pollen tubes from dissected styles.
 Here he was able to find the three nuclei which we now know to be the two male gametes and the tube or vegetative nucleus.

 Unfortunately both Strasburger and Elfving made the mistake of interpreting the smaller cell in the pollen grain as vegetative or prothallial and the larger as generative.
 They further thought that all the nuclei in the pollen tube dissolved and disappeared before fertilization.